-Notes to Condensed Interim Consolidated Financial Statements December 31, 2021 Unaudited (millions of Canadian dollars)
+Notes to Consolidated Financial Statements December 31, 2021 (millions of Canadian dollars)

 The WSIB participated in the GPE Pool, transferring assets comprised mainly of global public equities into the pool, and in the EMPE Pool, transferring assets comprised mainly of emerging markets public equities into the pool.
-The WSIB's investments in the GPE Pool and EMPE Pool are recorded as public equity pooled funds within public equity investments in the unaudited condensed interim consolidated statements of financial position.
+The WSIB's investments in the GPE Pool and EMPE Pool are recorded as public equity pooled funds within public equity investments in the consolidated statements of financial position.
 The WSIB also participated in the PMA Pool, transferring assets comprised mainly of private market investment funds into the pool.
-The WSIB's investment in the PMA Pool, transferring assets in the unaudited condensed interim consolidated statements of financial position.
-The WSIB also participated in the PMA Pool, transferring assets comprised mainly of private market pooled funds within other invested assets in the unaudited condensed interim consolidated statements of financial position.
+The WSIB's investment in the PMA Pool is recorded as private market pooled funds within other invested assets in the consolidated statements of financial position.
 The WSIB's transfers of investments into these pools were at fair value and are recorded as non-cash transactions.